 I have been using Maxon’s Cinema 4D for 3D modeling and animation for 18 years.
 Over time I’ve found a lot of helpful resources online, and I’d like to share them with you here.
 This is not meant to be an exhaustive list, but I think you’ll find many of these things useful.
 I will update this regularly, so let me know if you have other resources to suggest.

 In case you don’t know what Cinema 4D is, it is a professional 3D application used to create animations, stills, models, visualizations, user interfaces, etc., in all sorts of areas of creative visual development.

 You have seen imagery made in Cinema 4D in movies, TV, magazines, apps, etc. It is not a CAD application, which are used to engineer products for manufacture, buildings, etc. It is in the same category of software that includes MAYA, 3DS Max, Modo, Houdini, ZBrush, and Blender.

-The current version of Cinema 4D is R19, and later this year Maxon will release R20, which seems to be shaping up to be a milestone release with massive improvements and changes.
+The current version of Cinema 4D is R20.
+Use caution with R20 as it breaks many plugins and it will be a while for them all to be updated, and many simply won’t ever work again.
 The software comes in 4 versions – Prime, Visualize, Broadcast, and Studio – with each having more features than the previous.
 And, you may already have Cinema 4D Lite – it is built in to After Effects as part of the Adobe Creative Cloud suite of apps.

 I see these as some of the most important websites to visit as a Cinema 4D user.
 And, don’t forget to just search Google, Youtube and Vimeo – you’ll need to sort the bad from good, but there are thousands of great tutorials out there.